flenniken/statictea/docs/runFunction.md

 # getFunction

 Find the function with the given name and return a pointer to it.
-If there are multiple functions with the name, return the one that matches the parameters, if none match, return the first one.
+If there are multiple functions with the name, return the one that matches the arguments, if none match, return the first one.

 ```nim
 proc getFunction(functionName: string; parameters: seq[Value]): Option[